 If you believe that the allegation of infringement from the other party is a scam or of a fraudulent nature, you could consider reporting scams or criminal behaviour to an appropriate authority.
 You can also consider consulting a legal professional such as a trade mark attorney, patent attorney or IP lawyer to assess the claims made by the other party and obtain legal advice.

-Common tactics used by scammers include emails or letters claiming your trade mark, business name or domain name is infringing a registered trade mark or other IP rights.
+Common tactics used by scammers include emails or letters claiming your trade mark, business name, domain name, content or product is infringing a registered trade mark, copyright or other IP rights.
 They might threaten to sue unless you pay a fee, or demand that you register your IP right using their services, often at an inflated cost.
-You might also receive phone calls impersonating legal professionals or IP Australia officers.
-For more information on scams relating to IP rights, see IP Australia's page: Scams related to managing IP rights.
+Note that there is no formal system of copyright registration in Australia – copyright automatically arises in original works and other subject-matter by virtue of the Copyright Act 1968, free of charge, as soon as you write down or otherwise record a work.
+‘Registering’ your work with a private organisation would not give your material any greater copyright protection in Australia.

 Several Australian federal and state bodies can help, depending on the situation: